 These files are usually automatically deleted, but sometimes they hang on.
-Get rid of them all by ticking the box next to each file type and clicking on the Remove files option at the top of the screen.
+Please get rid of them all by ticking the box next to each file type, then clicking on the Remove Files option at the top of the screen.

 Another time files are automatically created occurs when you download anything from the internet.
-These files pop up in your Downloads and tend to stick around — which means they can quickly stack up if you are downloading a lot of content to your Windows 10 desktop.
+These files pop up in your downloads and tend to stick around — which means they can quickly stack up if you are downloading a lot of content to your Windows 10 desktop.

-From the Start menu, go to Settings, select Apps, and then select Apps & features.
-Here you can see all the apps downloaded.
-Windows 10 allows you to arrange them by various statistics — if you have a long list, arrange them by the amount of hard drive space they are taking up.
+From the Start menu, go to Settings, select Apps, and then select Apps & Features.
+Here, you can see all the apps downloaded.
+Windows 10 allows you to arrange them by various statistics — if you have a long list, organize them by the amount of hard drive space they are taking up.

 OneDrive is a cloud service for Windows, so you would think that all the cloud data it uses would help free hard drive space, not take it up.
 This is true, except for one particular OneDrive feature — the ability to save files offline, which you may not even know that you are using.

-The OneDrive icon should be waiting on the right side of your taskbar (it may be lurking under the Show hidden icons arrow).
-Click on the cloud icon and choose Settings (the three dots in the upper right corner), then select the Preferences option.
-This will take you to all the files types that OneDrive is saving offline, and how much space each takes up.
+The OneDrive icon should be waiting on the right side of your taskbar (it may be lurking under the Show Hidden Icons arrow).
+Click on the Cloud icon, choose Settings (the three dots in the upper-right corner), and then select the Preferences option.
+Doing so will take you to all the file types that OneDrive is saving offline and how much space each takes up.

 Microsoft platforms are growing increasingly interconnected, and the convergence is very apparent in Windows 10, which connects more freely to other Microsoft devices like the Xbox One game console.
 If you have an Xbox One, you can use it to help save some space by swapping out select apps and data.
 You can stream content from the Xbox to your Windows 10 PC with just a few steps.

 First, hook up a hard drive and make sure that it is properly formatted and ready for uploads.
 Dragging and dropping a file into the new drive using File Explorer will create a copy of the file, allowing you to erase the original.